 Rule 37.
-The right of a special or standing committee to subpoen shall be granted by resolution of the House in accordance with Mason's Manual of Legislative Procedure - current edition.
+Except as provided by MCL 4.541, the right of a special or standing committee to subpoena shall be granted by resolution of the House in accordance with Mason's Manual of Legislative Procedure - current edition.
 The vote on adoption of a subpoena power resolution shall be by record roll call vote.
 The votes of a majority of the Members elected and serving shall be required for adoption.
 The right to subpoena shall not be granted to subcommittees.